irthomasthomas/Observer/README.md

 ## Deploy & Share

-Save your agent, test it from the dashboard, and export the configuration to share with others!
+Save your agent, test it from the dashboard, and upload to community to share with others!

 ## 🤝 Contributing